 |

-on R-199-191 were coupled with Glazunov's Violin Concerto performed
+performances on R-199-191 were coupled with Glazunov's Violin Concerto

-by André Gabriel (said to be a pseudonymn for Roman Totenberg,
+performed by André Gabriel - a pseudonymn for violinist Roman

 Jochum (brother of conductor Eugen Jochum).
 The records were released